-Best DJ setup for kidsWhat DJ hardware for children to learn DJing
+Best DJ set for kidsWhat DJ mixer and decks for children to learn DJing

 So your kid wants to learn to DJ?
 Awesome!
 You’ve come to the right place.
 We can point you in the right direction.